The Photo Managers Impact Scholarship

 REQUIREMENTS: An active member of the Photo Managers who is either working towards certification or has obtained certification.

-About the Impact Scholarship
+About the Legacy Impact Scholarship

 I was grateful and inspired to have a new set of very cool “virtual” friends that seemed to get me, kindness that was not forced.
 This WAS refreshing and unique.
 And the support offered by our CEO, Cathi Nelson, was unheard of.
 Professionalism.
 Ethics.
 Education.
 Something you did not run across every day anymore.